Philosophy, curation, and experience.

 Will we feel self-conscious with a camera following us?

 Quite the opposite.
-Because I blend into the background and minimize staging, most couples find they hardly notice I am there.
+I blend into the background and minimize staging, and most couples find they hardly notice I am there.
 My presence is calm and unobtrusive, creating a safe space where you can be entirely yourselves.

 How many images will we receive, and when?

 Rather than a bulk delivery, you receive a meticulously curated visual narrative.
 For a full-day celebration, this typically results in 500 to 700 professionally polished images that reflect the truth of your day.
-Your private online gallery is delivered within 4 to 6 weeks, though I often share "sneak peeks" just days after the ceremony if asked to.
+Your private online gallery will be delivered within 4 to 6 weeks, though I often share "sneak peeks" just days after the ceremony if asked to.
 Please note that as a solo artist, I prioritize the quality and emotional weight of each frame over sheer volume.
 Your gallery is a hand-picked collection of moments that tell a cohesive, artistic story.

 How do we secure our date with you?